How local authorities can select a site, and then declare and manage it as a local nature reserve (LNR).

 - Fix the common seal to the byelaws - if you haven’t got a common seal, 2 named councillors must authorise the sealing of the byelaws.

-- Authorise the named officer, eg clerk to the parish, to apply to the Secretary of State for Defra for confirmation.
+- Authorise the named officer, for example clerk to the parish, to apply to the Secretary of State for confirmation.

 - Get confirmation from the Secretary of State.